octobercms/docs/3.x/extend/lists/list-controller.md

 **headCssClass** | assigns a CSS class to the column header container.
 **width** | sets the column width, can be specified in percents (10%) or pixels (50px).
 There could be a single column without width specified, it will be stretched to take the available space.
 **align** | specifies the column alignment.
 Possible values are `left`, `right` and `center`.
+**order** | a numerical weight when determining the display order, default value increments at 100 points per column.
 **permissions** | the [permissions](../backend/permissions.md) that the current backend user must have in order for the column to be used.
 Supports either a string for a single permission or an array of permissions of which only one is needed to grant access.

 ### Custom Value Selection